 Massasoit Community College is an affirmative action/equal opportunity employer and does not discriminate on the basis of race, color, national origin, sex, disability, religion, age, veteran status, genetic information, gender identity or sexual orientation in its programs and activities as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, and other applicable statutes and college policies.
 The College prohibits sexual harassment, including sexual violence.
-Inquiries or complaints concerning discrimination, harassment, retaliation or sexual violence shall be referred to the Chief Diversity Officer, Executive Director of Affirmative Action and Title IX Yolanda Dennis, Office of Diversity and Inclusion, 508-588-9100, x1309, Brockton Campus, Administration Building, Room 229, ydennis@ massasoit.mass.edu, or the Director of Human Resources, Deputy Title IX Coordinator, Donna R. Boissel,

-508-588-9100, x1505, Brockton Campus, Administration Building, Room 233, dboissel@massasoit.mass.edu, the Massachusetts Commission Against Discrimination, the Equal Employment Opportunities Commission or the United States Department of Education's Office for Civil Rights.
+Inquiries or complaints concerning discrimination, harassment, retaliation or sexual violence shall be referred to the Ruben Barato, Interim Title IX Coordinator, 508-588-9100 x1415, Brockton Campus, Student Center, SC208, the Massachusetts Commission Against Discrimination, the Equal Employment Opportunities Commission or the United States Department of Education's Office for Civil Rights.
 The Policy on Affirmative Action, Equal Opportunity & Diversity can found at www.massasoit.edu/EEO.